You are located in service: ELN@RWTH (Electronic Lab Notebook)

 Onboarding and Offboarding Group Members

 New group members need to know how they are expected to use the ELN.
-Which read/write permission should experiments have?
+Which read/write permissions should experiments have?
 Who is allowed to see what?
-What data needs to be attached to experiments?
+What data should be attached to experiments?

 Further Resources